LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 * In the current version of Apple Auth support, only a bot in LiveEngage (using the [Messaging Agent SDK](messaging-agent-sdk-overview.html)) will be able to receive the authentication response (using the [Conversation Metadata](messaging-agent-sdk-conversation-metadata-guide.html)).
 A human Agent is currently not exposed to these events.
 There will be an option to receive authentication response data without the Messaging Agent SDK in Q1 2019 (and thus as a human agent).

 * Updating the Apple Business Chat authentication status visually in the LiveEngage UI is planned for 2019.

+* Touch/Face ID is not currently supported in Apple Business Chat's Authentication solution